Honors in Psychology

 Outstanding students in psychology and other closely related disciplines are encouraged to participate in the Honors Program in Psychology.
 The program requires preparation of a thesis, which consists of a proposal, data collection, written analysis and an oral defense of the final thesis.
 Successful completion of the program results in graduation with "Distinguished Independent Work in Psychology."

-Psychology Honors Application
+Psychology Honors Application (pdf, 24kb)

 What are the advantages of completing an honors thesis?